Afif13/CSS-Tip/content/zig-zag-box/index.md

 ---
 layout: layouts/post.njk
 title: A fancy frame with Zig-Zag borders
-description: Use modern CSS to create a fancy frame around images
+description: Use modern CSS to create a Zig-Zag box
 date: 2024-04-18
 tags: posts
 ---